- Miss Jane (2016)

 Before he completed Last Days of the Dog-Men: Stories by Brad Watson in 1996, Watson had also worked in the University of Alabama public relations office for four years.
 Watson says the inspiration for writing stories about dogs and people came from his childhood.
 He said everyone he knew had a dog, and he related the dog’s personality with the owners.

 Returning to full time teaching, Watson moved to Harvard in 1997 to teach.
 He taught there until his second book, a novel called Heaven of Mercury, was published in 2002.
 Originally, the book was to be called Obituary of Helen Browning Wells.
 Following the publication of his novel, he took visiting writer-in-residence positions at the University of West Florida, the University of Alabama, Ole Miss (as Grisham Writer-in-Residence), and the University of California, Irvine.
-In 2005 Brad Watson began teaching at the University of Wyoming in the MFA program where he continues to teach.
+In 2005 Brad Watson began teaching at the University of Wyoming in the MFA program where he continued to teach until his death in 2020.

 A novella and stories titled Aliens in the Prime of Their Lives was published by W.W.
 Norton (also the publishers of his first two books) in March 2010.
 These stories were first published in The Oxford American, The Yalobusha Review, Greensboro Review, Idaho Review, The New Yorker, and elsewhere.